Discover endless opportunities in business.

 - Get practical experience and apply what you’ve learned to real business problems through an optional 96-hour internship in the business sector

 Business majors: Sippy Downs: Accounting; Economics; Financial Planning; Human Resource Management; International Business; Management; Marketing; Tourism, Leisure and Event Management.
 South Bank: Accounting; Human Resource Management; International Business; Management; Marketing; Tourism, Leisure and Event Management.
 Gympie: Accounting; Management; Marketing.
 Fraser Coast: Accounting; Management; Marketing; Tourism, Leisure and Event Management.
-Caboolture: Management, Marketing
+Caboolture: Accounting, Management, Marketing

 Depending on the major chosen: entrepreneurship, business management, human resource management, digital marketing, marketing management, market research, international business, importing / exporting, industrial relations, tourism and hospitality management, retail / sales, computing, systems analysis.